microsoft/playwright/docs/src/api/class-frame.md

 ## async method: Frame.waitForFunction
 - returns: <[JSHandle]>

-Returns when the [`param: pageFunction`] returns a truthy value, returns that value.
+Returns when the [`param: expression`] returns a truthy value, returns that value.

 The [`method: Frame.waitForFunction`] can be used to observe viewport size change: